syx309/training-Instageram/readme.md

 ![User-Profile](Screenshots/User-Profile.png)

 User Profile page where user can see their bio, description and links along with pictures that they've posted before, they can also edit their profile and add new posts.
-Other users can also follow users that they like.
+Other users can also follow users that they like or unfollow user.
+The followers will increase/decrease respectively

 # Insert New Post